 Assault and Battery Charges

-Assault is the use of force or violence against another person.
-In California there are a few classifications of assault and battery:
+Assault involves the use of force or violence against another person.
+The state of California has multiple classifications of assault and battery:

-- Simple assault — Simple assault is an unlawful attempt paired with present ability to commit a violent injury on another person, and it is a misdemeanor punishable by up to six months in jail.
-It is significant to understand that to be guilty of an assault you do not need to injure or even touch the person.
+- Simple assault — An unlawful attempt paired with present ability to commit a violent injury on another person.
+Ir is a misdemeanor punishable by up to six months in jail.
+Please note that to be guilty of an assault you do not need to injure or even touch the person.
 Only a realistic attempt is necessary.

-- Simple battery — Simple battery is any willful and unlawful use of force or violence upon another person.
-It may be either a misdemeanor or a felony and is punishable by as much as six months in jail.
+- Simple battery — Any willful and unlawful use of force or violence visited upon another person.
+It may be either a misdemeanor or a felony and punishable by as much as six months in jail.
 Unlike simple assault, it requires physical contact with another person.

-- Assault with a deadly weapon — Assault with a deadly weapon pertains to instances in which a person is accused of threatening or harming a victim “by any means of force likely to produce great bodily injury” with a weapon excluding a gun.
-It’s a felony that applies to a wide variety of conduct and is punishable by imprisonment.
+- Assault with a deadly weapon — When a person stands accused of threatening or harming a victim.
+It must “by any means of force likely to produce great bodily injury” with a weapon other than a gun.
+As a felony, it applies to a wide variety of conduct and is punishable by imprisonment.

-- Assault with a firearm — You can be charged with assault and battery with a firearm if you shoot someone with a gun, fire a gun at someone, point a loaded gun at someone in a threatening manner or hit someone with the gun itself.
-It is a felony, and sentencing enhancements for use of a firearm in the crime results in jail terms ranging from two to 12 years, based on the type of weapon.
+- Assault with a firearm — You can be charged if you shoot someone with a gun, fire a gun at someone, point a loaded gun at someone in a threatening manner or hit someone with the gun itself.
+It counts as a felony.
+Sentencing enhancements for use of a firearm in the crime results in jail terms ranging from 2 to 12 years, based on the type of weapon.

-The criminal defense attorneys at Hammerschmidt Broughton Law Corporation have decades of combined experience defending against assault and battery.
+The criminal defense attorneys at Hammerschmidt Law Corporation have decades of combined experience defending against assault and battery.
 We zealously defend the freedoms of our clients.
-Call our assault and battery defense attorneys today at 559.248.1469 to discuss your assault and battery charges.
+Call our assault and battery defense attorneys today at 559.233.5333 to discuss your assault and battery charges.